earthspecies/voxaboxen/README.md

 Before running, you will need to get the pretrained weights for [AVES](https://arxiv.org/abs/2210.14493), which is the backbone model (https://storage.googleapis.com/esp-public-files/ported_aves/aves-base-bio.torchaudio.pt).
 Put them in `weights`.

+## Quick start

+After obtaining the requirements, create a `train_info.csv` file with three columns:

+- `fn`: Unique filename associated with each audio file
+- `audio_fp`: Filepaths to audio files in train set
+- `selection_table_fp`: Filepath to Raven selection tables

+Repeat this for the other folds of your dataset, creating `val_info.csv` and `test_info.csv`.
+Run project setup and model training following the template in the Example Usage below.

+Notes:
+- Audio will be automatically resampled to 16000 Hz mono, no resampling is necessary prior to training.
+- Selection tables are `.tsv` files.
+We only require the following columns: `Begin Time (s)`, `End Time (s)`, `Annotation`.

 ## Example usage:

 Get the preprocessed [Meerkat (MT) dataset](https://zenodo.org/record/6012310):